Data Processing Addendum

 6.1.
 Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of Data Subjects, MailerSend shall in relation to Customer Data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk (including those outlined in Annex 2, "Security Measures").
 In assessing the appropriate level of security, MailerSend shall take into account the risks that are presented by Processing Customer Data including, in particular, the risks presented by a Customer Data Breach (as defined in Section 10).
 MailerSend may make such changes to the Security Measures as MailerSend deems necessary or appropriate from time to time, including without limitation to comply with applicable law, but no such changes will reduce the overall level of protection for Customer Data.
 MailerSend will take appropriate steps to ensure compliance with the Security Measures by its employees, contractors and Sub-Processors to the extent applicable to their scope of performance, including ensuring that all persons authorized to Process Customer Data have agreed to appropriate obligations of confidentiality.

 6.2.
-The Parties shall take steps to ensure that any natural person acting under the authority of the Customer or MailerSend who has access to Personal Data does not Process them except on instructions from the Customer, unless he or she is required to do so by the EU or an EU Member State law.
+The Parties shall take steps to ensure that any natural person acting under the authority of the Customer or MailerSend who has access to Personal Data does not Process them except on instructions from the Customer, unless they are required to do so by the EU or an EU Member State law.

 6.3.
 The Customer is responsible for reviewing the information made available by MailerSend relating to its data security and making an independent determination as to whether the Services meet the Customer’s requirements and legal obligations under Data Protection Laws.
 The Customer acknowledges that MailerSend may update or modify MailerSend’s security standards from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Services purchased by the Customer.